 Cat Scratch Disease – The Bartonella hensalae Virus

 In 1978, rocker Ted Nugent had a hit single with the song Cat Scratch Fever.
-Each year about 24,000 families learn that cat scratch fever isn’t just a song.
-It’s a real disease that can, in rare cases, cause serious complications.
+Each year, about 24,000 families learn that cat scratch fever isn’t just a song – it’s a real disease that can, in rare cases, cause serious complications.

-If someone in your family has recently suffered a cat scratch or bite, here are some symptoms to watch for that could indicate cat scratch disease.
+If someone in your family has recently suffered a cat scratch or bite, here are some symptoms to watch for that could indicate cat scratch disease:

 • A red area surrounding a scratch or bite that continues to grow larger after 24 hours.

-• Abdominal pain that is not accompanied by fever, diarrhea or vomiting.
+• Abdominal pain that is not accompanied by fever, diarrhea, or vomiting.

-• Swollen lymph nodes
+• Swollen lymph nodes.

-• Painful lymph nodes
+• Painful lymph nodes.

-• Red eyes, or drainage from the eyes
+• Red eyes or drainage from the eyes.

-• Pain in the bones or joints
+• Pain in the bones or joints.

 Cat scratch disease is usually not serious.
-Still, prevention is better than seeking a cure, so take the necessary precautions to keep your family – and your family pets – healthy and happy.
+Still, prevention is better than seeking a cure, so take the necessary precautions to keep your family – and your pets – healthy and happy.

 Share: